RoyOltmans/aqualin/README.md

 uuid: 0000fceb-0000-1000-8000-00805f9b34fb
 handle: 0x0073

+The script shows the current breakup of a working command set.

-write bytes/char string see the breakup
+Write bytes/char string see the breakup

 Value (payload) [7b03][00|01]00[hex:MM]